The Second Amendment

 Every advocate of the second amendment understands that gun laws only affect law abiding citizens.
 Removing the right to self-defense simply leaves the target defenseless and thus emboldens violent criminals.

 Representatives Douglas Swearingen and Phil Plummer recently introduce HB 354 as a measure to improve our current firearms background check process and close gaps in state law to help local law enforcement and prosecutors better protect Ohioans.
+As with any piece of legislation, the devil is in the details.
+While some aspects show promise, other aspects raise concerns.
 One of the key features is that this bill increases, from age 23 to 28, the age at which most sexual and violent juvenile offenders’ records remain on file before they are expunged.
 This is common sense legislation that addresses criminals and victims of mental health disorders rather than healthy, law abiding citizens.
-It fixes the gaps in the NICS system that hinder law enforcement from simply enforcing the laws on the books.
+It appears to fix the gaps in the NICS system that hinder law enforcement from simply enforcing the laws on the books.
+However, other concerns have been brought to my attention since I first learned of this bill.
+Rest assured that I will never raise the white flag on red flag laws and never ever support registering our firearms.